pnp/sp-dev-fx-webparts/samples/react-accordion-dynamic-section/README.md

 **1) Create or use a list for FAQs.
 It can have the FAQ format e.g. Title and a Content columns.
 You can also used the attached STP file if needed.:**

-- The value in the Accordian Title property for each item will appear in the heading bars of the Accordion.
+- The value in the Accordion Title property for each item will appear in the heading bars of the Accordion.
-- The value in the Accordian Content property for each item will appear in the collapsible content section of the Accordion
+- The value in the Accordion Content property for each item will appear in the collapsible content section of the Accordion
 - When creating the columns, select "Multiple lines of text".
 Rich text is now supported within the Content column.

 ![Create list for use with the Accordion](./assets/FAQsList.png)